thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 <dl>
   <dlentry>
     <dt><code>tscli feature get-all-config</code></dt>
     <dd>Gets the configured features in a cluster.
-The command returns a list of features, such as custom branding, Data Connect, and callhome, and informs whether they are enabled or disabled.
+The command returns a list of features, such as custom branding and callhome, and informs whether they are enabled or disabled.
 This subcommand has the following parameter:
     <dl><dlentry>
     <dt><code>--proto</code></dt>
     <dd><p>Shows the output as a serialized proto.</p>